KamilMilewski/tb_refactor_blog/part_I.md

   end
 end
 ```
-Now we replace service object in endpoint with our newly created operation:
+Now we replace the service object in the endpoint with our newly created operation:

 ```ruby
   begin